Domain-adapted Learning and Imitation: DRL for Power Arbitrage: Results

 \subsection{Decision Analytics}

 To analyze the series of decision made by the agent during trading and bidding, Figure~\ref{fig:tradeAnalysis} is presented outlining the ensemble statistics of hourly P\&L, DA volume as well as BM Bid/Ask decisions in histograms.
-Figure~\ref{fig:tradeAnalysis}.a shows distribution of hourly cumulative P\&L of agent.
-This negative skewed distribution centers around 9000 with long right tail, suggesting an average positive P\&L with occasional big gains on the right fat-tail.
-This pattern often exists in general trading strategies, and hence may validate the rationale behind our black-box agent \cite{Albuquerque2010SkewnessIS}.
+Figure~\ref{fig:tradeAnalysis}.a shows the distribution of hourly cumulative P\&L of the agent.
+This negatively skewed distribution centres around 9000 with a long right tail, suggesting an average positive P\&L with occasional big gains on the right fat tail, which is often seen in other successful arbitrage trading systems \citep{Albuquerque2010SkewnessIS}.

 Figure \ref{fig:tradeAnalysis}.b explains the distribution of agent DA actions.
 The maximum and minimum DA volume are constrained from 20 to 200 by the electrolyzer.
 This distribution roughly lies in the middle of the range, which shows extreme DA position are rarely taken by the agent unlike the defined benchmarks.